 To set this up, just rename the columns with the group name, a slash, and then the column name Group/Column.
 For example Position/Department, Position/Role, etc.

 If your group names have emojis at the start, these will show up instead as the group icon.

-To duplicate a column, click on the dropdown button to the right of the column header and click on Duplicate.
-This will allow you to build more efficiently and quicker.
+To duplicate a column, click on the dropdown arrow to the right of the column name and click on Duplicate.
+This will allow you to build more efficiently and quickly.

-The Layout area of Glide has its own mini Data Editor, which we call the Data Tab.
-Instead of showing you all your app's data, the Data Tab just shows you the data for the current screen – which can be very useful.
+On the bottom of the left sidebar in the Layout Area, you'll find the mini Data Editor, which we call the Data Tab.
+Instead of showing you all your app's data, the Data Tab just shows you the data for the current screen.